Source for myTest.py

 Testing With A GUI

-In the last test we will add a locally attached GUI along with EPICS.
-This will allow you to experiment with how bot the GUI and EPICS can manipulate variables in parallel.
-In this test we start the GUI in the main script with the core Rogue.
-It is also possible to start one or more remote GUIs.
-That process is described in TBD.
+The last test adds a locally attached GUI along with EPICS.
+This allows you to experiment with how both the GUI and EPICS can manipulate Variables in parallel.

 # Source for myEpicsGuiTest.py